Skip to content

 Randy and Rick Evans on Schweitzer Mountain’s Chair 6.
 Photo courtesy of Evans Brothers.

 Thanks for joining us today.
-So, we have to ask: What are you drinking?
+So, we have to ask some question:

 Happy to get together and chat!
 I’m drinking our Ethiopia Guji.
 Delicious, light roast.